 So far, children with COVID-19 appear to be less severely affected.
 It is nevertheless important to do your best to follow this guidance.

 If a child develops symptoms, you should contact Healthline.
-They will also need to stay at home for 14 days from the onset of their symptoms.

 There is currently no clinical evidence to suggest that COVID-19 can be transmitted through breast milk.
 Infection can be spread to the baby in the same way as anyone else in close contact with you.
 The benefits of breastfeeding usually outweigh any potential risks of transmission of the virus through breast milk or by being in close contact with your child, however, this is an individual decision and can be discussed with your midwife, health advisor or GP by telephone.